syncfusion-content/xamarin-docs/Xamarin/System-Requirements.md

 # System Requirements for Xamarin Components

-The system requirements for using our Syncfusion Xamarin platform are as follows
+The system requirements for using our Syncfusion<sup>®</sup> Xamarin platform are as follows

 ### Operating Systems